 localhostwhen prompted for a hostname

-Before you can press the install button, you'll need to make a handful of changes to some of the Kayako Classic files, you've uploaded to your server.
+Before you can press the install button, you'll need to make changes to the 'config.php.new' file you've uploaded to your server.

 To avoid accidental overwriting of 'config.php' which is located in '

 __swift/config/' and contains important data, the default name for the file is 'config.php.new'.
 You'll need to rename it to 'config.php' before continuing.